-- 45. For each recipient NTS Exit Point, National Grid will carry out network analysis to identify a network model (the "enhanced network") that meets existing obligations.
-This analysis shall be undertaken consistent with the process outlined in (paragraphs 48 to 51).
-Substitution and investment proposals to satisfy requests for Incremental Exit Capacity shall be incremental to this base network. - 46.
-For any NTS Exit Point at which all Incremental Exit Capacity requests can be met without undertaking NTS investment (and/or giving rise to increased operational costs), i.e. within
+- 43. 45.
+For each recipient NTS Exit Point, National Grid will carry out network analysis to identify a network model (the "enhanced network") that meets existing obligations.
+This analysis shall be undertaken consistent with the process outlined in (paragraphs 4846 to 5149).
+Substitution and investment proposals to satisfy requests for Incremental Exit Capacity shall be incremental to this base network. - 44.
+46. For any NTS Exit Point at which all Incremental Exit Capacity requests can be met without undertaking NTS investment (and/or giving rise to increased operational costs),

-4820 Assuming partial substitution is allowed.
+&lt;sup>4816 Assuming partial substitution is allowed.

-4921 As defined in Chapter 3.
+&lt;sup>1917 As defined in Chapter 3.